TransportLab/smart-city/README.md

   3. Install with `npm install`
   4. Install `webpack` with `npm install -g webpack` (may require `sudo`)
   5. Go to https://opendata.transport.nsw.gov.au/ and create an account.
 After you have an account you can make an API key, with will be a long string. copy that string into the placeholder in `keys_template.json5` and rename the file to `keys.json5`.
   6. Open a terminal and navigate to the project directory.
-Run `npm run server` to start the server.
-  7. In a second terminal window run `npm run start` to build the projector interface and deploy to the browser
+Run `npm start` to start the server and open a browser window with the projector interface.

 ## Usage
 Many system parameters are controlled by URL flags, such as `debug` which can be used as: